-Our school curriculum is planned to meet the statutory requirements of the National Curriculum, to develop a love of learning and to ensure all children leave the school confident and ready for the next steps in their education.
+Our curriculum is planned to meet the statutory requirements of the National Curriculum, to develop a love of learning and to ensure all children leave this school confident and ready for the next steps in their education.

 At the Boyle and Petyt School we are proud of the excitement our curriculum generates and the opportunities it gives the children to learn in different ways: